 What do you enjoy most about studying at HAS?

-What have you really learned during your studies?
+What have you learned during your studies?

-What has gone wrong at times?
+Has anything gone wrong at times?
 What did you find challenging?